hcars/hcars.github.io/_posts/2025/2025-08-23-trip-report-shasta-clear-creek.md

 I attempted to take the talus field up from the west of the true summit.
 I succeeded, but it was a bit perilous with all of the loose rock.
 Once you summit, enjoy the view and relax before a knee-crushing journey back to your car!

+# Buyer Beware!

+At base camp, a rather exhausted man with his visibly shaky friend in tow came trotting up to us and asked for water.
+He had clearly been out of water for quite some time and seemed to be carrying only one small, disposable plastic water bottle.
+They had started at 2AM that day from the trailhead, and it was now 6PM. **This is a long hike for most people.
+Please bring enough water!**